 end

-In listing 3.9 above we do exactly the same thing but in this case I’ve used a module that John Lam built for a presentation at RubyConf to build up the interface.
+In listing 3.9 above we do exactly the same thing, but in this case I’ve used a module that John Lam built for a presentation at RubyConf to build up the interface.
 I just had to put this code in to show that there is still hope left.
-This preserves the fact that we can see the hierarchy of the interface and it’s slightly less verbose than the xml we generated.
-This has an extra advantage the CLR doesn’t have to perform a XAML parse and compilation step before it can display the interface.
-I building a WPF app I would probably combine the first and last approach
+This preserves the fact that we can see the hierarchy of the interface, and it’s slightly less verbose than the xml we generated.
+This has an extra advantage: the CLR doesn’t have to perform a XAML parse and compilation step before it can display the interface.
+If I were building a WPF app, I would probably combine the first and last approach.

-This concludes our brief introduction to what WPF is and how to use it from Ruby, there are many avenues we haven’t explored yet.
-The book isn’t over yet and we’ll WPF . brief Silverlight
+This concludes our brief introduction to what WPF is and how to use it from Ruby, but there are many avenues we haven’t explored yet.
+The book isn’t over yet and we’ll revisit WPF in chapter x.
+Next, we’ll take a brief look at Silverlight.

-3. Silverlight
+3.5 Join me on the Silverlight bandwagon

-If we would have to describe my opinion about Silverlight in one word I would have to say: Awesome! all the technologies in this book I think Silverlight takes the cake. to convey this feeling to you because this is where I think web development get so much more fun and cool at the same time.
+If we would have to describe my opinion about Microsoft Silverlight in one word I would have to say: Awesome!
+Out of all the technologies discussed in this book, I think Silverlight takes the cake.
+I want to convey this feeling to you because this is where I think web development gets so much more fun and cool at the same time.
 But let’s first start by explaining what Silverlight actually is and then moving on to why it’s so cool.

-We can’t get around the compulsory definition for this one, here it goes Microsoft Silverlight is a cross-browser, cross-platform plug-in for delivering the next generation of .NETbased media experiences and rich interactive applications for the web.
+We can’t get around the compulsory definition for this one, here it goes: Microsoft Silverlight is a cross-browser, cross-platform plug-in for delivering the next generation of .NET-based media experiences and rich interactive applications for the web.

-That’s cool but bear in mind that at the time writing Silverlight runs on Windows and Mac OSX but not on Linux.
-Again we’ll mention Mono for people that are running Linux.
-Mono has an application called Moonlight, which is roughly the same thing. should be completely compatible each other.
+That’s cool, but bear in mind that at the time of this writing, Silverlight runs on Windows and Mac OSX, but not on Linux.
+Again, we’ll mention Mono for people that are running Linux.
+Mono has an application called Moonlight, which is roughly the same thing.
+Silverlight 2.0 and Moonlight should be completely compatible with each other.
 I think this is a pretty sweet deal because you can develop your applications and be sure they will work in IE, Safari and Firefox without even having to worry about any inconsistencies that exist in the different browser implementations.
 Another cool aspect is that you get to program both the server-side and the client-side with the same programming language: IronRuby.

 So let’s take a closer look at what’s in Silverlight to find out a little bit more about its architecture and different components.

+Note

-Just to be clear we are talking about Silverlight 2.0because Silverlight 1.0 does purely JavaScript and HTML.
+Just to be clear: we are talking about Silverlight 2.0because Silverlight 1.0 does purely JavaScript and HTML.

-3..1 What’s ?
+3.5.1 What’s Silverlight made of?

-The has 2 major parts:
+The development platform the Silverlight plugin provides has 2 major parts:

-ore presentation framework
+Core presentation framework—provides components and services to build your UI.
+It contains controls for user input, media playback, and so on.
+In addition to the controls, it also provides a DOM API for the Canvas and XAML support for creating your interface.

-.NET Framework for Silverlight a subset of the .NET framework that contains a bunch of libraries for common tasks, the DLR and the CLR.
+.NET Framework for Silverlight— a subset of the .NET framework that contains a bunch of libraries for common tasks, the DLR and the CLR.